eniac/Beaver/README.md

 checksums, NAT caching in a shared eBPF map, and the de-encapsulation of incoming packets) and Beaver's in-group process logic.
 It also includes the Linux tc to look up the NAT entries and perform the header transformations to replicate Direct Server Return (DSR).
 * `client/`: A sample client implementation.
 * `controller/`: Beaver's controller server that initiates, controls, collects the results of the snapshots.
 It also applies the detection algorithm for verifying the snapshots.
-* `load_balancer`: The software load balancer implementation that emulates the typical behvaiors using DPDK, including consistent hashing, caching, SLB-forwarding based on Virtual IP (VIP), and encapsulation.
+* `load_balancer/`: The software load balancer implementation that emulates the typical behvaiors using DPDK, including consistent hashing, caching, SLB-forwarding based on Virtual IP (VIP), and encapsulation.
 It also includes the optimistic gateway marking logic for Beaver.
 * `uilts/`: The utility scripts for automating the experiments.

 ## Resource Requirements